lemlac/mulem/docs/reference.md

 #### References (`ref`/`ref mu`)

 A reference type points to the same spot in memory as another variable.
 It's like a lightweight version of a pointer.
 (See [Pointers](#Pointers).)
-Both sides of the equation must be variables, i.e. no references that point to a constant.
+The right hand side has be something stored in memory, i.e. not a constant.
 References are immutable by default unless declared with `ref mu`.
 The syntax follows the same pattern as `mu`:

 * `x: ref T = y` = Immutable reference with explicit type.
 * `ref x = y` = Immutable reference with inferred type.